 In other words, it should come as no surprise that the right colors can dramatically increase productivity at work.
 For example, studies suggest that blue engenders production.
 Beware of using too much of a single color, though, because that’s boring and overwhelming.

-If you work in an office, consider bringing in things from home that inspire you.
+If you work in an office, consider bringing in things from home that inspires you.
 Look at the color, and try to work with that as a theme.
 It doesn’t need to be any kind of furniture; magazine cutouts, postcards, or mere color blocks are all fine.

 If you have control over your desk and chair at work, consider swapping them out for something more ergonomic.
 Style matters for interior design, but not to the detriment of your physical health.